ElieSol/AR_Molecular_Viewer/README.md

 # AR Molecular Viewer

 ## Introduction
-This AR app was developped for a Research &amp; Development Project on Protein Visualization.
-The app was developped using Unity and C# programming language.
+This Android AR app was developped for a Research &amp; Development Project on Protein Visualization.
+The app was choosen and developped in a group of 3-4 student using Unity and C# programming language.

 ## Dev Requirements
 ### Application Side